Mining Case Study: Using LiDAR to Create 3D Models

 Full Color Scan - Tailings Thickeners

-3D Scan of Tailings Thickeners with full color photos applied to the scan data.
+Digital twin of tailings thickeners with full color photos applied to the scan data.

 Image Slide 3